grrrr/py/readme.txt

 - ADD: Python objects can be sent/received through outlets/inlets
 - ADD: py can have multiple inlets for multiple function arguments (right inlets are non-triggering)
 - ADD: allow module.function syntax for py and pyext
-- FIX: pyext: cleanup up float vs. int ... first decision is made by tag, afterwards a conversion is tried
+- FIX: pyext: cleanup float vs. int ... first decision is made by tag, afterwards a conversion is tried
 - ADD: pym: object-oriented object...
 Python methods for any object type
 - ADD: py: allow all callables (also object constructors and builtins)
 - ADD: py: enable Python built-in functions (like range, str etc.)